 I was looking back, and it’s been seven years of being a top franchise part of our Top 200 list, which we release each year and then obviously, featured on additional special lists that we do throughout the year, like Top Franchises for Women and LowCost Franchises, and even our newest one for brand culture.

 That was pretty exciting to see you guys part of that as well, especially during 2020, which was [laughs] an interesting year.
-We'll get to that a little later.
-Through your experience with our different services and products that we offer, like our validation program, our lead generation, tell me about how that is for you guys to expand past the data part of the survey.
+We’ll get to that a little later.
+Through your experience with the different services and products that we offer, like our validation program and our lead generation, tell me about how that is for you guys to expand past the data part of the survey.